hrsh7th/nvim-cmp/README.md

 Readme!
 ====================

-1. nvim-cmp's breaking changes are [here](https://github.com/hrsh7th/nvim-cmp/issues/231).
+1. nvim-cmp's breaking changes are documented [here](https://github.com/hrsh7th/nvim-cmp/issues/231).
 2. This is my hobby project.
 You can support me via GitHub sponsors.
-3. The bug reports are welcome, but I might not fix if you don't provide a minimal reproduction configuration and steps.
+3. Bug reports are welcome, but I might not fix if you don't provide a minimal reproduction configuration and steps.

 Concept